dariopellegrini/StorageDone-Android/README.md

 ```

 ### Coroutines
 Every operation has its suspending version.
-Each can be used through suspendable extension
+Each can be used through suspending extension
 ```kotlin
 database.suspending.insertOrUpdate(teachers)